robertklee/COCO-Human-Pose/README.md

 pip3 install git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI
 ```

-- If you encounter issues running the evaluation code (specifically OKS), you may need an earlier version of `numpy`:
+- If you encounter issues running the evaluation code (specifically for OKS), you may need an earlier version of `numpy`:

 ```bash
 pip3 install numpy==1.17.0